linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-centos-7/index.md

 ### Additional Swap

 Depending upon your usage, you may find it necessary to add extra swap disk space.
-You can add swap by [resizing your disk](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) in the Linode Manager.
+You can add swap by [resizing your disk](/docs/guides/disks-and-storage/#resizing-a-disk) in the Cloud Manager.
 The [Redis documentation](https://redis.io/topics/admin) recommends the size of your swap disk match the amount of memory available to your system.

 ## Distributed Redis